benwilcock/spring-cloud-stream-demo/README.md

 #### Step 4: Process some messages

-In a fresh terminal window, make the `/loancheck` directory the current directory, and then issue the following command (substituting the profile name as discussed in step 2 above).
+In another new terminal window, make the `/loancheck` directory the current directory, and then issue the following command (substituting the profile name as discussed in step 2 above).

 ```bash
 ./mvnw package spring-boot:run -DskipTests=true -P<profile-choice>